-My name is Allison Gong and I am a life-long Californian.
+My name is Dr. Allison Gong and I am a life-long Californian.
 I was the kid who was always staring at the ground looking for bugs and worms and things.
-Now I am a marine biologist, backyard beekeeper, and college-level biology professor.
-I don’t remember a time when I wasn’t fascinated by living things, but it was my 7th-grade Life Sciences teacher who kindled my first academic interest in invertebrate animals.
+Now I am a marine biologist, backyard beekeeper, columnist for Bay Nature Magazine, and college-level biology professor.
+I don't remember a time when I wasn't fascinated by living things, but it was my 7th-grade Life Sciences teacher who kindled my first academic interest in invertebrate animals.
 I studied biology in college and graduate school, focusing on marine invertebrate life cycles and reproductive biology.
 I work at Long Marine Lab, hang out at the Seymour Marine Discovery Center, and get to get my hands wet in the ocean several days a week.
 Who can complain about that?

 I have other biological interests, too, but I don't want to give away all my secrets at once.
 Stay tuned!